 The child has a pain in the back of his head.
 Common causes of headaches in children, preventive measures.
-Main causes of headache
+Main causes of headaches

-Headache complaints are not uncommon in children and adolescents.
-These can be isolated cases or recurring attacks, but in any case, a headache (cephalgia) in a child should not be ignored by parents and doctors, as it can be a sign of a serious illness.
+Complaints of headaches are common in children and adolescents.
+These may be isolated cases or periodically recurring attacks, but in any case, a child’s headache (cephalgia) should not be ignored by parents and doctors, as it may be a sign of a serious illness.

-The brain tissues do not have pain receptors directly, the nerve endings of the cervical spine and meninges, muscles of the face and neck, etc., are “responsible” for the occurrence of unpleasant sensations.
+The brain tissue itself does not have pain receptors; the nerve endings of the cervical spine and meninges, muscles of the face and neck, etc. are responsible for the occurrence of unpleasant sensations.

-Headache - symptom of many various pathologies and can appear at any age of the child.
-At the same time, in infants and children under 3-5 years of age, cephalgia is often long time remains unrecognized, as small patients cannot formulate their complaints.
+Headache - a symptom of many various pathologies and can appear at any age of the child.
+At the same time, in infants and children under 3-5 years of age, cephalalgia is often long time remains unrecognized, since young patients cannot formulate their complaints.

 Possible causes of headaches in children: